El Cortez (Las Vegas): Epstein ownership & renovations (2008–present)

 In 2008, Jackie Gaughan sold El Cortez and its properties to Kenny Epstein.
 Over the next decade, Epstein and his business partners put more than $50 million of renovations into the property.
 Gaughan continued to live at the casino and still played poker in the poker room until his death on March 12, 2014.

 As of 2013, it was the oldest continuously operating casino in Las Vegas.
 In March 2019, El Cortez was closed by police for several hours following a shooting.

 In 2018, renovation work took place on 73 rooms located on the first five floors of the hotel tower.
 Additional hotel remodeling was underway in 2019.
-El Cortez includes a restaurant, Siegel's 1941, which features memorabilia from Siegel.
 In 2021, as part of a $25M renovation project, the El Cortez opened up a high-limit room.
 Effective April 1, 2022, El Cortez became a 21-and-over property, prohibiting minors from all areas including the hotel and restaurants.
 The property's general manager said the change "comes after careful consideration and decades of trying to accommodate minors in a property that is focused primarily on gaming and popular casino bars".

 Since the early 2020s, the El Cortez has had a novelty following online on YouTube and other streaming platforms, as it is one of the few Las Vegas casinos to allow players to stream their live table play to online audiences.

 In the summer of 2024, El Cortez underwent a $20 million renovation of its casino, adding a high-limit slot room, two new bars, a new noodle restaurant called "Hot Noods" and a Starbucks coffee shop.
 The existing casino floor was also renovated, adding 10,000 square feet of casino space.
 Access in and around the property was also improved.

+In April 2026, the casino's Siegel's 1941 restaurant, which had opened in June 2015 featuring Bugsy Siegel memorabilia, was closed, with an Alex Prime steakhouse slated to open in its place, named in honor of Alexandra “Alex” Epstein-Gudai, who worked at the casino with her father, Kenny, and died in February 2026.